WeersmaLabIBD/Microbiome/Diet_Microbiome.md

 ```
 The tool METAL (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2922887/) can be used to check results

- 9.Correct Heterogeneity-P-values for Multiple Testing   (to be fixed)
+ 9.Correct Heterogeneity-P-values for Multiple Testing
  -------------
 **Null hypothesis: Is there homogeneity?**
 *If not (=significant het_p), reject these because they are heterogenous*